aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert WORDML to SXC format for various reasons.
+WORDML is a markup language used to store and transport Microsoft Word documents.
+It is an XML-based format that stores the contents of a Word document in a structured format.
+SXC is a spreadsheet format used by Microsoft Excel.
+It is a binary file format used to store data in a tabular form.
+Converting WORDML to SXC allows users to access the data in a spreadsheet format, which is more convenient for data analysis and manipulation.

+<h2>How Aspose.Total helps for wordml to sxc conversion</h2>
-For a Python developer, who is trying to add a WORDML to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It provides a set of APIs for dealing with different file formats, including WORDML and SXC.
+The API can be used to convert WORDML to HTML, and then the HTML can be saved into the desired SXC format.
+This process is done in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert WORDML file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and efficient way to convert WORDML to SXC.

 {{% /blocks/products/pf/feature-page-summary %}}